-The FY24 budget is adopted in categorical format and allows for the departments to transfer funds between accounts in the operating category without court approval.
+The FY25 budget is adopted in categorical format and allows for the departments to transfer funds between accounts in the operating category without court approval.
 This process allows the department greater authority over the management of the funds.
 Funds requested for transfer from salaries, fringe benefits, or capital outlay require court approval.

-Salaries and fringe benefits comprise 48% of total expenditures, followed by 25% of operating expenses, 19% for capital expenditures & improvements, and 8% for debt service.
+Salaries and fringe benefits comprise 33.08% of total expenditures, followed by 42.22% for capital expenditures & improvements, 17.65% of operating expenses, and 7.05% for debt service.